bterwijn/memory_graph/README.md

 ```
 memory_graph.save_call_stack("call_stack.txt")
 ```
-and then call this function to get the desired call stack to render:
+and then call this function to get the desired call stack to show in the graph:
 ```
 memory_graph.get_call_stack_after_up_to(after_function, up_to_function="<module>")
 ```